spatialos/UnrealGDK/SpatialGDK/Documentation/content/singleton-actors.md

 # Singleton Actors

 Singleton Actors allow a single source of truth for both operations and data across a multi-server simulation.
-They are server-side authoritative [Actors](https://docs.unrealengine.com/en-us/Programming/UnrealArchitecture/Actors) that are restricted to one instantiation on SpatialOS.
+They are server-side authoritative [Actors (Unreal documentation)](https://docs.unrealengine.com/en-us/Programming/UnrealArchitecture/Actors) that are restricted to one instantiation on SpatialOS.

 There are two kinds of Singleton Actors: